1. Football CV Example, Template & Writing Guide [2025]

 List up to six of your achievements under each subheading.
 Achievements should always be quantified, meaning that you put numbers to your claims.
 You can use accomplishment statements to help you do this.
 Remember, always focus on the benefits you brought to the club.

-If you have limited playing experience, then focus on your school and/or academy playing history.
+If you have limited playing experience (or writing a CV for a job with no experience), then focus on your school and/or academy playing history.
 If you’re trying to get into an academy, then consider writing an academy football CV instead.

 Footballer CV example: playing history